-Here is another fun activity that you can use with movies in which the students have to guess what happens next in a scene.
+Here is another fun movie predictions ESL activity that you can use with movies in which the students have to guess what happens next in a scene.
 It gets them thinking of some wild and entertaining possibilities that could happen in a movie plot.Adults

 Find a movie online that your class would be interested in and that matches their skill level.
 Cartoons could be used for lower level students, while any type of movie genre would be appropriate for higher levels.

-At the beginning of class, a good way to introduce the activity is to pretend to act out a simple task yourself and have the students guess what you are going to do next.
-For example, walk up to the front of the class with a piece of paper in your hand, crumple it into a ball and pause.
+At the beginning of class, a good way to introduce the activity is to pretend to act out a simple task yourself.
+Then, have the students guess what you are going to do next.
+For example, walk up to the front of the class with a piece of paper in your hand, crumple it into a ball, and pause.
 Ask the class what they think you will do next.

 After your example, tell the class that they are going to watch several scenes from the movie that you selected and do the same task with it.
 Only this time they will be guessing what will happen next in the scenes from the film.